BryanKCodes/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to group people into balanced teams.
+1. User requests to group people into teams based on rank and role.
 2. SummonersBook creates the teams automatically.
 3. SummonersBook shows the newly formed teams.